How Chinese investments are capturing Pakistan's economy | DW | 02.08.2021

 Many Pakistanis remain euphoric about Chinese investment, arguing that it's needed to pull the nation out of economic crisis

-In 2015, China announced an ambitious multibillion-dollar initiative aimed at overhauling Pakistan's crumbling infrastructure and linking the nation's southern port of Gwadar to western China.
+The multibillion-dollar China-Pakistan Economic Corridor (CPEC),announced in 2015, was aimed at overhauling Pakistan's crumbling infrastructure and linking the nation's southern port of Gwadar to western China.

 During the first phase of CPEC, dozens of projects, mainly related to power and transport infrastructure, were carried out with the help of Chinese money.